According the American Red Cross, and others, “Floods are among the most Frequent and Costly natural disasters.”

 What about flood insurance?

-You can get flood insurance through private insurance agents, who get it underwritten through the National Flood Insurance Program
+You can get flood insurance through private insurance agents.
+They get it underwritten through the National Flood Insurance Program

 Even people living in high-risk areas have access to flood insurance.
 To get a mortgage to buy a home in certain FEMA designated flood zones will require you to purchase flood insurance.

 Apparently, about one-quarter of flood damage claims come from areas that were not considered at high risk for floods.
-So, you may want to think seriously about flood insurance if you are at risk, because regular homeowners insurance policies don’t cover it.
+So, you may want to think seriously about flood insurance if you are at risk.
+Regular homeowners insurance policies don’t cover it.